 There are several Alabama State Parks within easy driving distance from the Huntsville area.
 We really love Monte Sano State Park, with the planetarium and lots of hiking trails.
 Even though it’s very close to home, it’s a nice get-away for last-minute camping trips.

 If we do a little more planning, we’ll head down to DeSoto State Park in Fort Payne.
 It seems like the park and general area always have something going on like Campfire Talks and classes with a survivalist bent.
 Plus, they have one of two naturalists working for the state stationed there.
-Be sure to check out the Nature Programs calendar before planning your trip.
+Be sure to check out the events calendar before planning your trip.

 BONUS: How to build a proper fire here.